 Canadian Electric Vehicles has both AC and DC conversion kits available in stock.

 And no, Canadian Electric Vehicles isn't paying me for an endorsement.
 I've just come to respect the work they do and the service they provide for the EV community!

-For more EV conversion information to help you with your project, you may want to visit CanEV's Electric Car Conversion Kit page here, or read CanEV's extensive conversion FAQ pages from their 20 years of conversion experience.
+For more EV conversion information to help you with your project, you may want to visit CanEV's Electric Car Conversion parts page here, or read CanEV's extensive conversion FAQ pages from their 20 years of conversion experience.